mulesoft-assets/template-db2sfdc-contact-migration/README.md

 The last step of the Process stage will group the Contacts and insert/update them in Salesforce.
 Finally during the On Complete stage the Template will log output statistics data into the console and send an email with the results.

+In this template you may choose whether Account for Contact should be created as well during the process.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both source (Database) and destination (Salesforce) systems, that must be made in order for all to run smoothly.
 **Failing to do so could lead to unexpected behavior of the template.**

 This particular Anypoint Template illustrate the migration use case between a Database and Salesforce, thus it requires a Database instance to work.
 The Anypoint Template comes packaged with a SQL script to create the Database table that uses.
 It is the user responsibility to use that script to create the table in an available schema and change the configuration accordingly.
-The SQL script file can be found in [src/main/resources/contact.sql] (../master/src/main/resources/contact.sql)
+The SQL script file can be found in [src/main/resources/contact.sql](../master/src/main/resources/contact.sql)

 ## DB Considerations <a name="dbconsiderations"/>